lsiv568/javascript-algorithms/src/data-structures/queue/assignment-1/README.md

 * Add up to 5 items to the queue
 * Print the contents of the queue
 * Print the first element of  the queue
 * Print the last element of the queue

+**IMPORTANT**
+In order to accomplish the final task you may need to modify the Queue class to do this :)